vivax3794/BrainCrush/README.md

 | `,`         | Read **input** as [Ascii](https://www.wikiwand.com/no/ASCII) and save it to the current cell |
 | `.`         | **Output** the [Ascii](https://www.wikiwand.com/no/ASCII) value at the current cell. |

-# How BrainLove changes things
+# How BrainCrush changes things

-BrainLove will modify the `,` and `.` to allow BrainFuck to interface with more things.
+BrainCrush will modify the `,` and `.` to allow BrainFuck to interface with more things.

 ## How will this work? (`,` , `.`)